davidm/lua-parser-loose/README.txt

   LuaDist source code repository (about 2700 .lua files), or at least the Lua files in it having no syntax errors.

-  WARNING: The lexer (lua_lexer_loose) was recently replaced and is not currently well tested.

 DEPENDENCIES/INSTALLATION

   Copy lua_parser_loose.lua and lua_lexer_loose.lua into your Lua path.